 - Spammy Backlinks – Don’t pay directories for backlinks or sites that have nothing to do with your business.
 A lot of these and Google will actually penalize you.
 Some webmasters have even had to deal with spammy backlinks they didn’t want.
 This doesn’t mean that all of the spammy backlinks are horrible.
 For example, too many links from discussion boards and Google could see that as spam, but if they’re generating traffic to your website then they are serving their purpose.
 The trick here is to make them “no-follow” links.
 These links tell the search engines not to follow and Google says that you aren’t penalized for them.
 Basically, they don’t give you any “link juice” (SEO benefit) but users may use them.
 Here’s how you can create no-follow links in WordPress

 - Keyword Stuffing – You should use your keywords throughout the article, but it should be well-written, relevant, and useful.
 Vary the way that you use the keyword phrase and spread it out throughout the article.
-The most important thing is that it is constructive, well-written content that helps your audience.
+Most importantly, it is constructive, well-written content that helps your audience.
 This will make people want to read it, other webmasters want to link to it, and out of all that you will get better SEO results.

 - Backlinks from Your Sites That Don’t Add Value – You might be using affiliate links (for advertising) or links to other content that don’t add value for your users.
-You should make these no-follow-links.
+You should make these no-follow links.
 This tells Google to skip over them and not pass on any benefit from your site to the linked site.
 It also tells Google that you aren’t trying to use them for SEO purposes.
-Probably doesn’t have a huge benefit but is good practice.
+It probably doesn’t have a huge benefit but is good practice.

 More black hat tactics are out there, but these are enough to get you started.
 They should also give you an idea of the kinds of things to look out for if you ever hire an SEO optimization firm.
 Like many contractors, many are amazing and will do great things for you.
 Sadly, others will do nothing or, sometimes even worse, temporarily do some black hat tactics to be able to show some quick results and be long gone before it catches up with you.